sfeos/domain-events/README.md

-# SFEOS Pub/Sub Design Spike
+# SFEOS Pub/Sub Dev Spike

 This is a proof of concept architechtural spike for pub/sub using MediatR.